The Richmond Packing Co. is the 3rd kit in in my Frank Ellison Tribute Series. The footprint is10-1/8 x 12-1/2 which

 Frank Ellison was a pioneer model railroader back in the 1930s, 40s & 50s.
 He was considered a top name in the field and his beautifully built Delta Lines was perhaps the most widely known model railroad in the world according to John Page, the editor of Model Railroader Magazine in the early 1950s.

 This is the 2nd structure in my Frank Ellison Tribute Series.
 It still needs doors and shutters for the window openings.
-I will have the finished model at the York Train Collectors Meet next week.
-I hope to have the kits available in January if not sooner.
-If you would like to reserve one of these limited edition kits, please contact me.
+The kits are now available.
+If you would like to have one of these limited edition kits, please contact me.
 The overall footprint is 10 x 17 including the shed and the loading platform.
 (The building's walls measure 6 x 17.
 The dock is 1.5" deep and the shed is 2,5 " deep)